TASAR: Transfer-based Attack on Skeletal Action Recognition: Experiments

 \subsection{Ablation Study}

-\textbf{Dual MCMC Sampling.} TASAR proposes a new dual MCMC sampling in the post-train Bayesian formulation (\cref{eq:TASAR}).
-To see its contribution, we conduct an ablation study on the number of appended models ($K$ and $M$ in \cref{eq:TASAR}).
-As shown in~\cref{Ablation:K_M}, compared with vanilla Post-train Bayesian strategy ($M$=0), the dual sampling significantly improves the attack performance.
+\textbf{Dual MCMC Sampling.} TASAR proposes a new dual MCMC sampling in the post-train Bayesian formulation (\Cref{eq:TASAR}).
+To see its contribution, we conduct an ablation study on the number of appended models ($K$ and $M$ in \Cref{eq:TASAR}).
+To isolate the impact of the number of appended models, we employ TASAR without motion gradient.
+The contribution of the motion gradient will be discussed in the subsequent ablation experiment.
+As shown in~\Cref{Ablation:K_M}, compared with vanilla Post-train Bayesian strategy ($M$=0), the dual sampling significantly improves the attack performance.
 Furthermore, although TASAR theoretically requires intensive sampling for inference, in practice, we find a small number of sampling is sufficient ($K=3$ and $M=20$).
 More sampling will cause extra computation overhead.
 So we use $K=3$ and $M=20$ by default.

 \textbf{Temporal Motion Gradient.} TASAR benefits from the interplay between temporal Motion Gradient (MG) and Bayesian manner.
-We hence conduct ablation studies(MG/No MG) to show the effects of motion gradient and report the results in~\cref{ablation_AR}.
+We hence conduct ablation studies(MG/No MG) to show the effects of motion gradient and report the results in~\Cref{ablation_AR}.
 Compared with TASAR without using motion gradient, TASAR with motion gradient consistently improves the attack success rate in both white box and transfer-based attacks, which shows the benefit of integrating the motion gradient into the Bayesian formulation.